IS:13252(Part-1) | IT(Information Technology)

 It is the flow of current through protective earthing conductors under normal operating conditions.

-How We Help Ensuring Conformance With IS 13252 Specifications?
+How do We help Ensuring Conformance With IS 13252 Specifications?

 - We will educate you concerning every aspect of IS 13252.